sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

 buy a profile skin (I know you love such things you moneybag ;) ).

 You can just create two different exceptions with different messages.
-But you also can create only one exception and then add different contexts in different circumstances:
+But you also can create only one exception and then add different contexts via `setContext()` in different
+circumstances:

 ```php
 // enabling profiles "pro" edition...